How police were able to track alleged murderer of Charlise Mutten

 Yesterday, officers attached to Strike Force Buena conducted a search in the vicinity of the Colo River, about an hour's drive from where Charlise went missing.

 The body of a child was located in a barrel.
-The body is yet to be formally identified but Acting Police Commissioner Karen Webb said the remains were "consistent with the missing nine-year-old".
+The body is yet to be formally identified but Acting Police Commissioner Karen Webb said the remains were "consistent with the missing 9-year-old".

-At about 8.30pm last night police attended a unit on Riley Street, Surry Hills, and arrested 31-year-old Stein, who is engaged to Charlise's mother, Kallista Mutten.
+At about 8.30pm last night, police attended a unit on Riley St, Surry Hills, and arrested Stein, who is engaged to Charlise's mother, Kallista Mutten.

 Police released footage of the arrest, after which he was taken to Surry Hills Police Station and charged with murder.